-Real-Life Application of Academic Skills Learned In School: There are many “academic” skills utilized on a regular basis in the culinary program, including reading with comprehension (following recipes, cooking methods, etc.) math skills (measuring, figuring out quantities, food weights, temperatures, conversions, cooking times, etc.), and applied science concepts.
-The daily exposure to these concepts in a very user-friendly hands-on way serves to strengthen skills, including for teens who may struggle in a traditional learning environment.
+Real-Life Application of Academic Skills Learned In School: There are many academic skills utilized on a regular basis in the cooking, including reading with comprehension (following recipes, cooking methods, etc.) math skills (measuring, figuring out quantities, food weights, temperatures, conversions, cooking times, etc.) and applied science concepts.
+The daily exposure to these concepts in a very user-friendly hands-on way serves to strengthen skills, including for youth who may struggle in a “traditional” learning environment.

 Career Exploration: In our work with various Chefs and operators, teens will get a chance to explore various aspects of the local food industry.
 Field trips will vary by session and may include such activities as enjoying meals or tasting menus, behind-the-scenes tours, hands-on cooking lessons, restaurant management topics, shadowing staff, and getting career advice.